manudiv16/kms-to-secretsmanager/README.md

     "EncryptionAlgorithm": "SYMMETRIC_DEFAULT"
 }
 ```
-To decrypt this password I have used the Lambda service creating a function whose only task is to decrypt the text with the *boto3* library, for this I created the `decrypt` roles and in another separate file I have created a custom resource where it calls It has this function and passes it the parameters of the id of the kms key and the encrypted text.
+To decrypt this password I used the Lambda service, creating a function whose only task is to decrypt the text with the *boto3* library.
+For this, I created the `decrypt` roles and in another separate file, I created a custom resource where it calls this function and passes the parameters of the id of the KMS key and the encrypted text.
-As output from the cloudformation stack there is the password already decrypted and the secret created in the resources.
+As the output of the Cloudformation stack, there is the password, already decrypted, and the secret that was created in the resources.
-To create the secret resource I have created a dummy value for the key.
+To create the secret resource, I created a dummy value for the key.

-I think the best way to have control over our passwords is the direct use of the secrets manager service, the random creation and the rotary encryption of kms, already integrated in this service.
+I think the best way to have control over our passwords is the direct use of the secrets manager service, the random creation, and the rotary encryption of KMS, already integrated with this service.